m1el/m1el.github.io/coding-sewer-tales/001-just-integrate-the-backend.md

 So yeah, this is why I grew wary of "just integrate X".

 "That was a good story, diving deep enough in technical parts, showing initiative and communication.
 However, when you tell a story it's better if you end on a positive note", the sales lady told me.
 "Oh, I was *just* getting to the positive note to this story.
 After two months or so, someone finally reviewed the C++ web server.
 The entire server was trashed immediately.
 The review was so scorching that the guy who wrote it got re-evaluated and promptly fired."
 \[Speechless stickguy\] "☝️... 😐"

 ## Root Cause Analysis / Lessons learned

-- The biggest contributor is the process.
+- The biggest contributor to such a huge failure is the process.
 The architecture of the web server was not reviewed for *months* of active development.
 I brought up the issue of the web server being terrible immediately, and there was nobody to verify the claim.
 - No, you shouldn't "integrate the thing" before the thing exists.
   Or if the contract does not exist.
 You can't dig a tunnel from two ends without a proper plan.
 - Since then I trust my own judgment much more.
 If my brain screams at me that something is not right, I'm going to stop and investigate.